prasanna-28/prasanna-28/README.md

 ## 🚀 About Me
 I am a student at Carnegie Mellon University majoring in Artificial Intelligence.
-My current focus is on:
+I enjoy working on:

 - 🧠 Machine Learning & AI
 - 🏗️ Compiler Development